 John Chalke visually and intellectually challenged ceramics for almost 50 years.
 He excelled in the three-dimensionality of ceramics; he loved material as well as mark, and the push-pull interaction between artistic concept and utilitarian reference.
 When not making, he was a constant researcher into glazes, clays, kilns, others who work or have worked in clay.
 John Chalke is considered one of the “most influential and important ceramists” of the last 70 years.
-His work is found in many private and public collections and is represented in the Victoria & Albert Museum, London, England (one of only a few Canadians honored in that collection).
+His work is found in many private and public collections and is represented in the Victoria & Albert Museum, London, England (one of only five Canadians honored in that collection).

 At different times we’re all aware of some boundary or other: our back yard, our street, our kitchen.
 These are places we have learned about physically through simple exploration by eye and foot, for they are small places and easily encompassed.
 By comparison the province of Alberta, a mere small portion of this country, is huge, greater than the British Isles that I came from.
 I’ve undergone such a compelling time in my forty years here, a whole range of feelings, from tears to sheer wonder and edges of disbelief.